SmithWillSuffice/ohanga-pai/content/questions/12_pension_funds.md

 themselves support the production of the goods pensioners want to consume.
 The pension payments are not taken out of the rest of the private sector (unless you've done so in the past via regressive FICA taxes).
 The MMT remedy is to not withdraw *any* currency from circulation for making pension payments.
-At the zeroeth order this does not add to firm's financial costs, only there real costs, whihc are costs to other consumer who also want to buy the firm's output.
+At the zeroeth order this does not add to firm's financial costs, only there real costs, which are costs to other consumer who also want to buy the firm's output.
 To first order the pension payments support private savings desires.
 Only to third order are pension payments having an inflationary bias --- when the firms cannot produce both what both retirees want to consume and the rest of us.

-Even then, you re likely to see price inflation only in commodities the pensioners are buying, so that's a relative price story, not a general inflation story.
-Do reltive price upwards adjustments over pass-through to general prices?
+Even then, you're likely to see price inflation only in commodities the pensioners are buying, so that's a relative price story, not a general inflation story.
+Because of the way the CPI is constructed this shows up as "inflation" in the popular press, but that's false language framing.
+Hard to fight against of course, such is social psychology.
+But wherever you find a chance, please make the point!
+Each one teach one.

+The only inflation worth talking about in social media and officialdom is the real wage.
+But officials like to use the olde time religious scaremongering in class warfare, so use the CPI for their murderous austerity ends.
+(Either that, or they are just woefully ignorant idiots, tragically for others.)

+They really should not even bother computing the CPI.
+Just publish the real wage statistics, and do so by class and income group.
+C'mon all you government statistics departments, I know you're not all neoliberals.

+Do relative price upwards adjustments ever pass-through to general prices?
 Yes, but not often.
-The energy sector is one where all other prices tend to upwards adjust to the OPEC + cartel price fixing.
-But that's natural, it is still a relative price sotry, when OPEC+ go upwards, the governments can go upwards with the minimum wage (or hypothetical job guarantee wage floor).
+The energy sector is one where all other prices tend to upwards adjust to the OPEC+ cartel price fixing.
+But that's natural, it is still a relative price story, when OPEC+ go upwards, the governments can go upwards with the minimum wage (or hypothetical job guarantee wage floor).

 The constraints here (on governments) are entirely political, not financial.
 Only MMT understands this.
 Which is precisely why MMT is not "mere accounting" --- no, no,no!
 MMT is the most political branch of heterodox economics possible, because it shows you what the real constraints are, no bullsh*t, not fairy stories about "fiscal discipline, because if the plebs knew they'd be out with pitchforks."
 MMT tells us